alongubkin/phonertc/README.md

 this is a fork of the project [https://github.com/alongubkin/phonertc](https://github.com/alongubkin/phonertc).
 I've just added a package.json to be compliant with cordova 7, and replaced the \*.swift files to be compliant with Swift 3, according to suggestions proposed by the user [@wolfmanwoking](https://github.com/alongubkin/phonertc/issues/235)

-### Problems
+#### Problems
-probably, when compiling, you could have the SJProgressHUD object not recognized.
+ * probably, when compiling, you could have the SJProgressHUD object not recognized.
 Check if the file it's present in the folder of the installed plugin, otherwise manually add it.
-You can find this file on this repo, under /src/ios/SJProgressHUD.swift
+You can find this file on this repo, under `/src/ios/SJProgressHUD.swift`
+  * if ionic cordova build ios gives other errors, be sure to have updated your build ios version to be compiled with Swift 3.
+You can do it by `cordova platform update ios`

 ### PhoneRTC